-- a.
+b.
 I move to direct the County Attorney to work with the County Administrator to research and draft an absentee landlord ordinance.
-The ordinance should provide potential remedies for individuals who violate county ordinances and provide, via supplemental documentation a comprehensive review of the legal impacts [potentially] associated with the adoption of such an ordinance [NEWTON and DICKERSON] - No action was taken on this item. - 6.
-ADJOURNMENT The meeting adjourned at approximately 3:29 PM.
+The ordinance should provide potential remedies for individuals who violate county ordinances and provide, via supplemental documentation, a comprehensive review of the legal impacts [potentially] associated with the adoption of such an ordinance.
+[NEWTON and DICKERSON] - Ms. Terracio noted, based on her last conversation with the Administrator, there was supposed to be a conversation with the Acting County Attorney.